dboddie-canonical-work/disgorged-docs/debugging-snaps.rst

 -  Investigate `file permissions and cgroup device access <#debugging-snaps-heading--permissions>`__ violations.

--  Use `GDB and gdbserver from within a snap’s environment <using-gdb-and-gdbserver.md>`__ to isolate and identify potential issues.
+-  Use :ref:`GDB and gdbserver from within a snap’s environment <using-gdb-and-gdbserver>` to isolate and identify potential issues.

 For more details on how AppArmor, seccomp and device permission security policies are implemented, see `Security policy and sandboxing <https://snapcraft.io/docs/security-policy-and-sandboxing>`__.